Chapter 5 - Playing the Game

 STABILIZE

 Make an INTELLECT roll as your hero attempts to provide first-aid to a creature.
-Choose either the dying condition or the bleeding condition.
-This is a special CONTESTED roll against the number of instances of whichever condition you chose.
+This is a special CONTESTED roll against the number of instances of dying.
 Each success removes one instance of the condition.

 STAND